-- a) Submission to such conduct is made to appear to be a term or condition of employment, enrollment, attendance, or participation in class; - b) Submission to or rejection of such conduct affects employment or academic decisions; - Making sexual propositions or pressuring students or employees for sexual favors; and - d) Punishing a refusal to comply with or to condition a benefit on a sexual based request or advance. - Unwelcome Conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to RVU's education program or activities. - Sexual Assault defined as: - Any attempted or actual sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent. - Rape is the penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
-This offense includes the rape of both males and females. - Includes the crime of Rape, regardless of the age of the victim, if the victim did not consent or if the victim was incapable of giving consent.
-If the victim consented, the offender did not force or threaten the victim, and the victim was under the statutory age of consent, it is defined as Statutory Rape. - Fondling is the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity. - o Incest is sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - Statutory Rape is sexual intercourse with a person who is under the statutory age of consent.
+- a) Submission to such conduct is made to appear to be a term or condition of employment, enrollment, attendance, or participation in class. - b) Submission to or rejection of such conduct affects employment or academic decisions. - c) Making sexual propositions or pressuring students or employees for sexual favors; and - d) Punishing a refusal to comply with or to condition a benefit on a sexual based request or advance. - Unwelcome Conduct determined: by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to RVU's education program or activities. - Sexual Assault defined as: - Any attempted or actual sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent. - Rape is the penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
+This offense includes the rape of both males and females.
+(MT's definition of sexual intercourse without consent includes penetration of the vulva or anus of one person by a foreign instrument or object manipulated by another person.) - Includes the crime of Rape, regardless of the age of the victim, if the victim did not consent or if the victim was incapable of giving consent.
+If the victim consented, the offender did not force or threaten the victim, and the victim was under the statutory age of consent, it is defined as Statutory Rape. - Fondling is the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity. - Incest is sexual intercourse between persons who are related to each other within the degree wherein marriage is prohibited by law. - Statutory Rape is sexual intercourse with a person who is under the statutory age of consent.